Muhammad Shafi (dentist): Death

 On 7 April 1971 Shafi was detained by Pakistan Army but was released on the recommendation of Brigadier Mirza Aslam Beg, a patient of his.
 His house was raided by Major Bokhari.
 Major Bokhari searched the residence and found weapons stored for Mukti Bahini.
-Shafi was arrested with his brother in Law, Khondakar Ehsanul Haque.
+Shafi was arrested with his brother in Law, lawyer Khondakar Ehsanul Haque.
 Both were never seen again and assumed to be dead.
 His wife, Mushtari Shafi, and his 3 sons and 4 children survived.
 Pn 14 December 1999, Bangladesh Post Office issued commemorative stamps with his name.